 Letter: Mental illness not funny

 The image of a straight-jacketed or ax-wielding “mad” man or woman only contributes to the inaccurate portrayal of those with mental illness.
-Horror houses, which use such characters, add to this myth.
 These images are hurtful and add to the stigma suffered by those with mental illness.
-This stigma often results in delay in getting needed treatment for their illness.